tymyrddin/purple/source/docs/threat-modelling/crafting-scenarios.md

 ## What makes a scenario useful

 A useful scenario is specific enough to act on.
-Someone reading it should be able to say: we would or would not detect this step, we do or do not have a response procedure for this situation, we would or would not be able to recover within the timeframe the scenario implies.
+Someone reading it can say: we would or would not detect this step, we do or do not have a response procedure for this situation, we would or would not be able to recover within the timeframe the scenario implies.

 A useful scenario is also honest about the adversary's capabilities.
 Scenarios written against an adversary the organisation is comfortable defending against are useful for confidence but not for capability development.
 The scenarios worth practising against are the ones where the honest answer to "would we detect this?" is "probably not."